Tools

 It is likely that additional service changes will be necessary in future years if a sustainable funding structure cannot be established for MCTS.
 Costs to maintain the system continue to rise while funding continues to fall.

-The 2026 Recommended Budget continues paratransit service for all of Milwaukee County, border to border.
+The 2026 Adopted Budget continues paratransit service for all of Milwaukee County, border to border.
 Paratransit fare remains the same at $4.00 per ride and free for personal care attendants.
 This program will maintain the same requirement of scheduling a reservation the day prior.

 Will There be Sheriff’s Deputies Onboard Buses?